MightyExodia/Cybersecurity-HomeLab/README.md

 VirtualBox: Virtualization software to create and manage virtual machines

 # Guide
-## Installing the Hypervisor and Windows 10
+## Installing the Hypervisor and creating the Windows 10 ISO
 We are going to be using VirtualBox as our Hypervisor.

 1. Go to [VirtualBox](https://www.virtualbox.org/wiki/Downloads) downloads page, and select the download package for your current operating system.